 We’ll discuss the best approach, but also some natural ways to stop ants in your house.
 But first, you should know how these pests end up inside your dwelling in the first place.
 It may seem like common sense or knowledge you picked up in grade school but ants live outside your home.
 They live in large numbers under the ground in groups called colonies.
 An ant colony is headed by a queen ant who stays in the ant’s home while her “children”, the worker ants called scouts, venture out to find food and bring it back to the colony.

 Since your home has lots of food for you, it obviously has an abundance of food for these little pests.
+Even your pet’s food is a lure for all critters from big ones and small.
 Unfortunately, ants wind up inside your home looking for food, eventually find something, then haul it back out to their home.
 Along the way, they leave scents for their kin to follow them inside once they’ve found a good food source.
 Now, with the basics under your belt it’s time to learn how to remove them and keep them from coming back for good.

 Stop your ant problem – best method

 Most of the time, taking care of the ants in your house means stopping them at their source.
 Too many times, people try to solve their problem by killing the ants they see inside with fast acting poisons and/or traps.
 This does nothing to keep others from coming back.
 You need to get rid of the colony.
 The challenge is that the ant “farm” so to speak is outside, and you may not know where it is To make matters worse, there may be more than one.